-It would be hard to guess from the name or the style of the stunning pieces of furniture that they had anything to do with Sussex but the French Bedroom company is firmly rooted in the county.
+It would be hard to guess from the name or the style of the stunning pieces of furniture that they had anything to do with Sussex but French Bedroom is firmly rooted in the county.

 Every curve of a headboard, every pillow ruffle, and the intricate detailing found within the furniture collections all ooze luxury, romance and that je ne sais quoi.
 Inspired by 17th century French history, and founder Georgia Metcalfe’s love of France, French Bedroom was born.